Academic Catalog and Handbooks

 1.1.3 Academic Commitments to the Missions

 • A coherent liberal arts curriculum which focuses on questions important to the human condition, demands clear thinking and communicating, and calls forth new knowledge for the betterment of humankind.
-The colleges will excel in the study of the intersection of global cultures and community sustainability, leavened by the commitments of the Catholic intellectual life;
+The Institutions will excel in the study of the intersection of global cultures and community sustainability, leavened by the commitments of the Catholic intellectual life;

 • An integrative environment for learning which stresses intellectual challenge, open inquiry, collaborative scholarship and artistic creativity.
-The colleges will excel as learning communities promoting the integration of professional and personal lives through opportunities for experiential learning;
+The Institutions will excel as learning communities promoting the integration of professional and personal lives through opportunities for experiential learning;

 • An emphasis on the personal growth of women and men which incorporates new knowledge about the significance of gender into opportunities for leadership and service on each campus and across both campuses.
-The colleges will excel, individually and coordinately, in cultivation and reflection on the social, spiritual and physical development of men and women;
+The Institutions will excel, individually and coordinately, in cultivation and reflection on the social, spiritual and physical development of men and women;

 • An experience of Benedictine values which fosters awareness of the meaning of one’s existence and the formation of community built on respect for individual persons.
-The colleges will excel in fostering the understanding and cultivation of the individual and communal vocation of all, informed by the Catholic intellectual tradition, Benedictine values, ecumenism and respect for diverse cultures;
+The Institutions will excel in fostering the understanding and cultivation of the individual and communal vocation of all, informed by the Catholic intellectual tradition, Benedictine values, ecumenism and respect for diverse cultures;

 • Cultivation of the habit of promoting the common good which is formed by knowledge, faith and an open-hearted response to the needs of others.
 The colleges will excel in fostering understanding of Catholic social teachings and leadership for change to improve the well-being of the underserved, enhance overall community life, and protect the environment.